Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 <!-- INTRODUCTION -->
 # Introduction

 The purpose of this project is to help nursing staff in a new nursing home (that will be completed in the near future) to monitor their patients who are suffering from memory disorders.
 Picture 1 represents the areas in the new nursing facility.
-The patients are allowed to walk freely in the premises, but if they reach an area where they shouldn't be, they need to be guided back to the allowed space.
-One of the ways this project accomplishes that is by tracking the patients via a bluetooth wristlet that they wear.
+The patients/tenants are allowed to walk independently in the premises, but if they reach an area where they shouldn't be, they need to be guided back to the allowed space.
+One of the ways the project accomplishes this is by tracking the tenants via a bluetooth wristlet that they wear.
 This wristlet is tracked by Raspberry Pis installed inside the nursing facility.
-The system is programmed to allow the patients freedom of movement inside the areas they are permitted to access.
-However, the system will send an alarm if a patient leaves the designated areas.
-The areas that are allowed to the patients depend on their profile (free to move, restricted to one's own home, now allowed to visit others quarters etc.).
-The nurses can see where the patients move via a mobile application and a desktop application, and they can check out the alarms.
+The system is programmed to allow the tenants freedom of movement inside the areas they are permitted to access.
+However, the system will send an alarm if a tenant leaves the designated areas.
+The areas that are allowed to the tenants depend on their profile (free to move, restricted to one's own home, now allowed to visit others' quarters etc.).
+The nurses can see where the tenants move via a mobile application and a desktop application, and they can check out the alarms.

 The system's backend server is built with Node.js + Express framework and the front end client is made with React framework.
 The mobile application is built with Expo platform for universal React applications.
-The system has two databases: a non-realtime database using MariaDB database system and a real-time database using RethinkDB database system.
+The system has two databases: a non-realtime database using MariaDB database system and a realtime database using RethinkDB database system.

 ![ABCD](https://raw.githubusercontent.com/Marski96/Bluetooth_beacons/development/img/ADBC_areas.PNG)
 Picture 1.
 This picture is a model of the new nursing home that will be built in the near future.